pkujackfeng/MLF_final_project/README.md

 ### 4.4 Data aquisition
 > We get numbers of financial statements through WIND API

+> Then we compute the first digit frequency, and the distribution is as follows:
+>
 > <img src="https://github.com/pkujackfeng/MLF_final_project/assets/90912432/a0fffa48-7e74-49de-a35a-a62f9bcc6e88/to/image" width="600" height="400" alt="Samples_Benford's Law">

 > We get auditor's opinion on financial statements through WIND EXCEL Plugger